MMP for Enriques pairs and singular Enriques varieties: Preliminaries

-A \emph{rational curve} on a normal projective $X$ is determined by a non-constant morphism $\rho \colon \P^1 \to X$.
-Geometrically, the scheme-theoretic image $\rho(\P^1)$ is birational to $\P^1$ (just pick its normalization).
-We say that $X$ is \emph{uniruled} if it is covered by rational curves.
-For the basic properties of uniruled varieties we refer to \cite{Debarre01book}.
+A normal projective variety $X$ is said to be \emph{uniruled} if it is covered by rational curves.
+For the basic properties of uniruled varieties we refer to \cite{Debarre01book}, remarking only that uniruledness is a birationally invariant property.
 We also recall the following immediate corollary of \cite[Lemma 3.18]{LMPTX23}, which relies on \cite[Corollary 0.3]{BDPP13}.

-\begin{lem} If $X$ is a normal projective variety such that $K_X \sim_\Q 0$, then $X$ is uniruled if and only if $X$ has worse than canonical singularities. \end{lem}
+\begin{lem} If $X$ is a normal projective variety such that $K_X \sim_\Q 0$, then $X$ is uniruled if and only if $X$ does not have canonical singularities. \end{lem}

 Given normal varieties $X$ and $Y$, we frequently consider the following types of maps between them.
 A \emph{fibration} is a projective surjective morphism $X \to Y$ with connected fibers.
 A \emph{birational contraction} is a birational map $X \dashrightarrow Y$ whose inverse does not contract any divisor.
 A \emph{small morphism} is a projective birational morphism $X \to Y$ which is an isomorphism in codimension one.
 Finally, a \emph{resolution} of $X$ is a projective birational morphism $W \to X$ from a smooth variety $W$.